Jonas Olsson (footballer, born 1983): West Bromwich Albion

 On 22 August 2008, Olsson was linked with a move to West Bromwich Albion.

-On 29 August 2008 West Bromwich Albion confirmed his signing subject to a medical for an initial fee of £800,000 with a possible £360,000 of performance related add ons.
+On 31 August 2008 West Bromwich Albion confirmed his signing subject to a medical for an initial fee of £800,000 with a possible £360,000 of performance related add ons.

-Olsson made his first appearance, starting against West Ham United on 13 September 2008.
-He scored his first goal for West Bromwich, in a 1–0 win away to Middlesbrough.
-Olsson went on to score two more goals in the 2008–09 season.
-The first coming in the FA Cup against Peterborough, and the second was the first goal in West Brom's 3–0 win over Sunderland on 25 April 2009.
+Olsson made his first appearance on 13 September 2008, starting against West Ham United.
+He scored his first goal for West Brom in a 1–0 win away to Middlesbrough.
+He went on to get two more goals in the 2008–09 season, coming in the FA Cup against Peterborough and he scored the first goal in West Brom's 3–0 win over Sunderland on 25 April 2009.

+The 2009-10 season saw a number of high-profile departures from the club following their relegation from the Premier League, including manager Tony Mowbray, club captain Jonathan Greening and the long-serving Paul Robinson.
+New West Brom manager Roberto Di Matteo made Olsson the club's new vice-captain as they prepared for a season in the Championship.
 In a match against Doncaster Rovers on 15 September 2009, Olsson headed two goals.
 Thirteen days later, he signed a new four-year deal which is set to keep him at the club until 2013.
+Olsson played a pivotal role as West Brom secured promotion back to the Premier League at the first attempt.

 On 23 October 2010, Olsson picked up an Achilles tendon injury during the win over Fulham and was ruled out for up to six weeks.
 He then made his return to the starting line-up against Blackburn Rovers on 23 January 2011, completing the full 90 minutes, partnering Gabriel Tamas in defence in a 2–0 defeat at Ewood Park.
 At the end of the 2011–12 season, he made 34 appearances in all competitions, all of which were starting berths.

-The following season Gareth McAuley joined West Bromwich on a free transfer.
-Olsson and McAuley formed a strong partnership throughout the season playing a major part in the club's highest finish for 30 years in tenth place.